Krushna-Nanda/PROJECT_REPORT_FINAL_ONE/README.md

 ---

-# Modules of the Project
+## Modules of the Project

 The ZingUp platform consists of the following major modules:

-## 1. Authentication and Account Management Module
+1. Authentication and Account Management Module

-This module manages user registration, login, authentication, and account security using Clerk authentication services.

-## 2. Feed and Social Interaction Module
+2. Feed and Social Interaction Module

-This module allows users to create posts, interact with feeds, and share technical updates and code snippets.

-## 3. Stories Module
+3. Stories Module

-This module supports temporary story uploads and multimedia sharing with automatic expiration handling.

-## 4. Real-Time Messaging Module
+4. Real-Time Messaging Module

-This module enables direct communication between users using Server-Sent Events (SSE) based messaging architecture.

-## 5. Connections and Discovery Module
+5. Connections and Discovery Module

-This module helps developers discover profiles, follow users, and build professional connections.

-## 6. Profile Management Module
+6. Profile Management Module

-This module allows users to manage profile information, developer portfolios, and social media links.

-## 7. Media Upload and Cloud Storage Module
+7. Media Upload and Cloud Storage Module

-This module handles media uploads and cloud-based image optimization using ImageKit.

-## 8. Notification and Email Service Module
+8. Notification and Email Service Module

-This module manages automated email notifications, reminders, and communication services.

-## 9. Database and Backend Management Module
+9. Database and Backend Management Module

-This module manages database operations, API routing, server-side logic, and backend services.

 ---

 # Technology Stack Used